code4lib/code4lib.github.io/_posts/2007-12-17-code4lib-2008-gender-diversity-and-minority-scholarships.md

 layout: page
 title: Code4lib 2008 Gender Diversity and Minority Scholarships
 created: 1197933573
+permalink: /conference/2008/scholarship/
 ---
 Oregon State University and Code4lib are offering scholarships to promote gender and cultural diversity.

 <h3>OSU / Code4lib Gender Diversity Scholarship</h3>

 The OSU / Code4lib Gender Diversity Scholarship will provide up to $1000 to cover travel costs and conference fees for one qualified attendee to the 2008 Code4lib conference (February 25-28 in Portland, OR).
 This scholarship is eligible to any woman interested in actively contributing to the mission and goals of the Code4lib Conference.

 Applications will be judged by the scholarship committee on a combination of merit and need.
 The recipient of the scholarship will be asked to write-up a trip report of the conference.